- Otters have quite an appetite and love nothing better than seeking their next meal.

 - Even though they’re carnivorous, they enjoy quite a bit of variety, and avians, amphibians, or mollusks, might feature on their lunchtime menus.

 - Some of them have very handy pouches for carrying leftovers and even tools which they rely on to get to all that succulent goodness concealed within a hard shell.

 Highly intelligent, sociable, and just plain fun to watch, the carnivorous otter is an aquatic member of the Mustelid (or weasel) family.
 Their lithe bodies and webbed toes and feet enable them to glide smoothly through the water and catch prey.
 There are some 13 species of otters around the world.
 Most of them are freshwater species, including the North American river otter, the Eurasian otter, the giant otter of the Amazon, the Asian small-clawed otter, and several African species.
 But the sea otter of the North American Pacific coast and the marine otter of the South American Pacific both spend the majority of their lives swimming and hunting in the ocean.
 But what do these otters eat?

-As a result, the otter’s diet can change quite substantially based on their environment and location.
 This article will cover exactly what they eat and how they obtain their food.
 As some of the most intelligent animals on the planet, the otter’s dietary habits are quite fascinating to read about.
 However, for the purpose of this article, both river otters and sea otters will be covered differently.

 What Does the Otter Eat?